Monday, February 27, 2012

 Another tricky issue was that mother often forgot to select the desired icon.
 It compounded her confusion.
 Later I realized what an idiot I was.
 Her spectacle number had changed.
 Increasing the font size and new spectacles resolved the predicament.

 On days when I lost patience, my son came to her rescue.
-“It’s so simple nani, you just have to press ‘my documents’, then ‘create a folder’ and press ‘install’ and….”.
+“It’s so simple nani, you just have to press ‘My documents’, then ‘Create a folder’ and press ‘Install’ and….”.

 When you are nineteen, patience is not exactly a virtue.
 Impatience comes with the territory.
 So each time my son imparted breezy lessons, my mother hurriedly scribbled down the steps in her diary.
 ‘Press start.
 Go to My Documents.
 Click on C. Select first…’ Before retiring for bed after her customary meditation, I saw mother memorizing the computer lessons from her diary.